unforced/concrete/.concrete/guides/01-create-base-concrete.md

 ## Objectives

-- Create a non-specific concrete template suitable for any project
+- Create a minimal, non-specific concrete template suitable for any project
-- Include basic git integration but remain otherwise flexible
+- Focus on facilitating conversation flow and adaptation to user vision
 - Ensure the template can be easily extended for specific project types

 ## Steps